Cerenia is a safe and effective medication that can be given at home or in the veterinary hospital to treat vomiting.

 Cerenia Side Effects

-Overall, Cerenia is considered to be a very safe drug with side effects considered uncommon.
+Overall, Cerenia is considered to be a very safe drug, and side effects are uncommon.
 This is not a drug that veterinarians worry about causing problems for dogs in general.

 However, side effects can occur with any medication, supplement, or dietary change.
 For Cerenia, allergic reactions can happen but are rare and should resolve within 48 hours of discontinuing the medication.